 The amount of tolls and penalties due are recoverable as a contract debt.
 The registered owner of a vehicle is responsible even if you are not driving the vehicle.
 This can be costly if there are multiple passages.

-It is an offence in Ireland to fail, neglect or refuse to pay a toll on a national road.
+It is an offence to fail, neglect or refuse to pay a toll on a national road.

 Failure to pay your toll will mean that you cannot pass along the road.

-The toll rates for the toll roads are available on the National Road Authority's website.
+The toll rates for the toll roads are available on Transport Infrastructure Ireland's website.

 The Dublin Port Tunnel imposes a toll on cars, taxis, motorcycles, vans and light commercial vehicles only.
 Commercial vehicles above 3.5 tonnes laden weight and buses wih more than 25 seats do not pay tolls.